jmmeus/aioarxiv/README.md

 ## Types

-- `Client`: Configurable async client for fetching results and RSS feeds
+- `Client`: Configurable async client for fetching results from both arXiv API and RSS feeds
+- `BaseQuery`: Base class for queries, not intended to be instantiated by the user
-- `Search`: Defines search parameters for arXiv database
+- `SearchQuery`: Defines search parameters for arXiv database queries
+- `RSSQuery`: Defines parameters for RSS feed queries
-- `BaseResult`: Base class for results, not intended to be instantiated by the user.
+- `BaseResult`: Base class for results, not intended to be instantiated by the user
-- `SearchResult`: Represents paper metadata with download methods.
-The meaning of the underlying raw data is documented in the [arXiv API User Manual: Details of Atom Results Returned](https://arxiv.org/help/api/user-manual#_details_of_atom_results_returned).
+- `SearchResult`: Represents paper metadata from arXiv API searches with download methods.
+The meaning of the underlying raw data is documented in the [arXiv API User Manual: Details of Atom Results Returned](https://arxiv.org/help/api/user-manual#_details_of_atom_results_returned)
 - `RSSResult`: Represents RSS feed paper metadata with download methods.
-The meaning of the underlying raw data is documented in the [arXiv info: RSS feed Specifications](https://info.arxiv.org/help/rss_specifications.html).
+The meaning of the underlying raw data is documented in the [arXiv info: RSS feed Specifications](https://info.arxiv.org/help/rss_specifications.html)

 ## Contributing